hdadvisors/chesterfield-market-analysis/docs/part-1a-2.md

 Other measures have gained credibility over time such as the Housing Affordability Index (HAI) from the National Association of REALTORS and the Housing Wage from the National Low Income Housing Coalition (NLIHC).
 Alternative measures such as the residual income approach and the Housing and Transportation Affordability Index from the Center for Neighborhood Technology have been gaining traction.

-## Affordability measure comparisons

-The following summarizes select standard and alternative measures and provides an understanding of affordability within a Chesterfield County-specific context.
+The following sections summarize standard and alternative measures of housing affordability, and provide an understanding of affordability within a Chesterfield-specific context.

-### 30 percent standard
+## 30 percent standard

 A household spending more than 30 percent of their gross income on housing costs is often referred to as *cost-burdened*.
 This standard (and the term "cost burden") is the most commonly used benchmark for housing affordability.
 It is simple to understand, and simple to calculate, because only two data points are needed: gross household income and total housing costs.